Is this Ford Bronco the most beautiful electric car yet? Probably.

 I spoke with Roe via email, who told me that they chose the Broncos partly out of love—he had several himself—and partly because there are already a lot of amazing Broncos out there.

-But the work is polarizing among car lovers.
+The work is polarizing among car lovers.
 Some people, Roe says, define old car restorations by how true they are to their original spirit: “There are still some really emotional discussions about noise and rumble defining a car’s soul,” he says.
 And since electric cars are silent, they can’t rival any gas-powered vroom.
 But very few original vehicles have unaltered stock engines.
 Even restored Ford, BMW, Audi, Jaguar, and Mercedes with new gas engines use artificially created noise to emulate the original versions.

 The true design debate, however, is about living in the past versus living in the future: “The world is trying to move more and more into a driverless, automated robot car army future,” Roe says.
 “We think classic cars should have a say in this conversation and well beyond their archival value.”
 He believes that retro-electric cars keep the true spirit of vintage cars alive—but make them part of our present and future.